 - Fahrenheit 212º: To eradicate an ant colony, carefully pour hot boiling water directly on an ant mound.
 Hot water is also one of our weed and grass killing remedies, so avoid pouring it onto the lawn where grass and plants are growing.

 - DE to the Rescue: Are ants making a trail across your deck or porch?
 Use food-grade Diatomaceous earth, a fine silica powder that provides a natural abrasive barrier to crawling insects.
-While the tiny crystals aren’t harmful to humans (just don’t breathe it in, especially if you have asthma), it kills insects, including ants.
+While the tiny crystals aren’t harmful to humans (Important: wear a mask when applying. don’t breathe it in, especially if you have asthma or other breathing issues, especially in this time of the cornonavirus), it kills insects, including ants.
 Sprinkle the powder directly onto an ant trail.
 It also works in flower beds: cover any ant mounds with the powder.
 Stir with a long stick and apply more diatomaceous earth.
 If the powder does not come in contact with all of the ants in the colony, you may need to apply more than once.
 Be careful not to apply diatomaceous to flower petals, or anywhere bees may land.

 - A-Peel-ing Advice: Ants don’t like the smell of citrus.
 Save and dry peels from oranges, lemons, and grapefruit.
 Grind them and spread near entry points, in flower beds and potted plants to deter ants.